kaizhengny/Udacity-FSND-Capstone-Project/README.md

-This is casting agency app with movies and actors data.
-The is hosted on Heroku with below domain:
+This is a casting agency app with movies and actors data.
+It is hosted on Heroku with below domain:

 Domain:  https://capstone-kaiz.herokuapp.com/